Beyond the Excel ROUND Function

 However, ROUNDUP is also one of several useful Excel ROUND functions that can help you build more accurate formulas and calculations.

 The ROUNDUP function and its buddy ROUNDDOWN are specialized variations of the ROUND function.
-Each of these functions are key tools in your Excel toolbox as they all help to insure that the values used in your worksheet formulas are the same values displayed to your readers and reviewers.
-For instance, if the numbers which are printed and shown on a worksheet are formatted with 2 decimal places, than all of the formulas in your worksheet should only perform calculations up to 2 decimal places.
-When you have data which includes percentages, shares or portions, or other data which may have many more decimal places than you want to show in a worksheet, you need to use the ROUND function or one of its lesser known siblings.
+Each of these functions is a key tool in your Excel toolbox as they all help to ensure that the values used in your worksheet formulas are the same values displayed to your readers and reviewers.
+For instance, if the numbers which are printed and shown on a worksheet are formatted with 2 decimal places, then all of the formulas in your worksheet should only perform calculations up to 2 decimal places.
+When you have data that includes percentages, shares or portions, or other data which may have many more decimal places than you want to show in a worksheet, you need to use the ROUND function or one of its lesser-known siblings.

 Briefly, the structure of the ROUND function is:

 The assumption with ROUND is that anything 5 or higher will round up to the next number.
 Specifically, if the result of a calculation is 1.316 and it was rounded to 2 decimal places, it would change to 1.32.
 With the ROUND function, a value of 1,234.567 rounded to 0 decimal places would be calculated and displayed as 1,235.
 Learn more about the Microsoft Excel ROUND function.

 Excel ROUNDUP Function

 As the names imply, the ROUNDUP function always rounds up, and the ROUNDDOWN function always rounds down regardless of the value.